Let me guess — someone asked you to write a check and you said “okay”, but then you asked yourself, how do I fill out a check?

 Depending on your banking institution, you might need to write something if you are depositing the check from your mobile app.
 Again, this is very rare and might void the check.
 Be sure to follow instructions with your banking institution.

-5. What if I screw up a word or the dollar amount on the check?
+5. What if I make a mistake when filling out the check?

 6. Can I postdate a check?

 Yes, you can postdate a check if needed.

 As I mentioned in Step 2, the person with the check will not be able to cash the check until the future date.
 It is a good idea if you waiting for sufficient funds to hit your bank account.